bhohnco/Travel-TrackerMod2/README.md

 * Utulize Fetch: GET & POST
 * Testing all files
 * Have Fetch functions handle errors
-* Working with the network to populate errors
+* Working with the network to determine errors
 * Utilize Fetch to log in as a single traveler using Fetch API
 * 100% ARIA Audit